 American Gothic: Acclaimed director Sofia Coppola tells a story of betrayal and danger within her remake of The Beguiled.
 From the opening shot of the film, Coppola oozes class and sincerity when conveying an engaging narrative by instantaneously grounding the audience in a Civil War setting evidenced by the outstanding details of the costumes.
 Then Phoenix’s sublime score kicks in which elevates the entire sequence.
 It is so downplayed but is something that consistently lingers in the background creating a fabulous sense of unease.
 From that moment onward, you realize that you’re in the presence of a film that has been reworked and polished to perfection it highlights the true passion the cast and crew have for true film.

 Academy Awards: Shockingly, The Beguiled, didn’t make an appearance at the 90th Academy Awards.
 Other than the phenomenal directing, I was stunned by the variety of incredible performances on show.
-Kidman as Miss Martha and Dunst as Edwina are both excellence at portraying confliction in their characters.
-To start they are both stubborn at harbouring a man at the girls’ school but the narrative progresses and we see Farrell get under their skin forcing them to question their morals.
+Kidman as Miss Martha and Dunst as Edwina are both excellent at portraying conflict in their characters.
+To start, they are both stubborn in harboring a man at the girls’ school but as the narrative progresses, we see Farrell get under their skin forcing them to question their morals.
 Honestly, the writing and casting go side-by-side throughout.
-Furthermore, Hollywood youngster Elle Fanning continues to boast her early acting chops as Alicia.
+Furthermore, Hollywood youngster Elle Fanning continues to boost her early acting chops as Alicia.
 Fanning is the catalyst that ultimately taints Farrell and causes the school to implode.
-Fanning is sensational at subtly initiating sexual tension so razor sharp that it emanates through the screen so the audience can physically feel it.
+Fanning is sensational at subtly initiating sexual tension so razor-sharp that it emanates through the screen so the audience can physically feel it.
 Farrell, on the other hand, isn’t a presence like the others but does a good enough job of creating empathy for the character.